ChrisTowles/Acumen-Exercises/exercises/aws_cloudformation_01/ReadMe.md

 ### Question 2

 What strategies do you employ when deploying a lot of inter-connected AWS services to the same account with CloudFormations.

+### Question 3

+Talk me through the steps you took to deploy the CloudFormation templates.
+What did you do?
+Any best practices you employed?

 ## Hands on Problem